Step Two: Kitchen Layout & Trims

 Sometimes a much larger decorative valance trim can be placed above a sink, connecting two upper cabinets.
 We find this style a little dated, and don't offer this type of valance.

-Sometimes called "furniture base", this moulding bumps-out the base of your cabinets along their sides, adding detail and elegance.
+Sometimes called "furniture base", this molding bumps-out the base of your cabinets along their sides, adding detail and elegance.
 This trim doesn't replace your toe-kick.

 📝 3.
 Pencil-In Cabinet Selections